blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 ``./komodod -ac_name=3REWDECSTAKE -ac_supply=999999 -ac_reward=1000000000 -ac_decay=25000000 -ac_staked=50``

-999999 coin premine

-10 coin block reward

-``ac_decay`` has no effect if ``ac_halving`` is not set

-Chain adjusts difficulty so 50% of blocks are proof of stake, 50% proof of work.
+A 999999-coin pre-mine, with a 10-coin block reward, and the chain adjusts difficulty so 50% of blocks are mined via PoS, 50% via PoW.

+``ac_decay`` has no effect if ``ac_halving`` is not set.

 ac_reward ac_end ac_perc ac_pubkey
 ==================================

 ``./komodod -ac_name=3ENDPERCREW -ac_supply=999999 -ac_reward=5000000000 -ac_end=10000 -ac_perc=5000000 -ac_pubkey=027dc7b5cfb5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392``

-999999 coin premine

-50 coin block reward

-Block reward ends at block 10000.

-Pubkey address receives 2.5 coins(an additional 5% of block reward) for every mined block before block 10000.

-Pubkey address receives an additional 5% for every transaction made on the chain.
+A 999999-coin pre-mine, with a 50-coin block reward, and the block reward ends at block 10000.
+The pubkey address receives 2.5 coins (an additional 5% above the block reward) for every mined block before block 10000.
+The pubkey address receives an additional 5% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, an additional 5 coins are created and sent to the pubkey address.

 ``ac_perc`` chains are currently incompatible with z-nomp.
 The coinbase transaction vout type must be pubkey as opposed to pubkeyhash.